Crawley’s 171 puts England in charge of 3rd test vs Pakistan

 Crawley struck 19 fours in a composed 269-ball innings that saw him more than double his previous best score of 76, achieved last month on the same ground in Southampton.
 The 22-year-old batsman is only playing in his eighth test match because Ben Stokes is missing while he attends a family matter back in New Zealand, and now looks undroppable on this form.

-It was the first test century by a No. 3 batsman for England since November 2018, and a first on home in four years.
+It was the first test century by a No. 3 batsman for England since November 2018, and a first on home soil in four years.
 The position has been a problem area, but perhaps no more.

-“Best feeling I’ve had on a cricket field by quite a long way,” Crawley said after being applauded off the middle by Pakistan’s players then the waiting England players and officials.
+“Best feeling I’ve had on a cricket field by quite a long way,” Crawley said after being applauded off the middle by Pakistan’s players then by England’s players and officials on the balcony.

+“To see everyone else up there on the balcony clapping, it kind of flashed before my eyes, almost my whole career, actually, so far.
+It was a great moment and hopefully I can get a few more.”

 Buttler, meanwhile, produced another beautiful innings that will further quieten the critics of a wicketkeeper-batsman who has had a disappointing summer behind the stumps.
 He smashed legspinner Yasir Shah for two sixes down the ground, while his array of impressive shot-making included an exquisite back-foot drive through the covers.